El agente 00-P2

-El agente 00-P2 (also known as Agent Macaw: Shaken & Stirred) is a 2009 Mexican animated action-spy-comedy film produced by Ánima Estudios.
+El agente 00-P2 (also known as Agent Macaw: Shaken & Stirred) is a 2009 Mexican animated action-spy-comedy film directed by Andrés Couturier and produced by Ánima Estudios.
+It is the third feature film by Ánima Estudios, as well as the first Mexican animated film starring anthropomorphic animals since the 1984 Mexican-Spanish film Katy the Caterpillar.
 The film features the voices of Mexican actors Jaime Camil, Silvia Pinal, and Dulce María.

 It was released in theaters on February 13, 2009 in Mexico.
 This film references blockbuster spy films, such as James Bond and Mission: Impossible.

 Synopsis

 Tambo Macaw, an overweight macaw who works as a janitor at the Central Intelligentus Animalus (CIA) dreams of becoming a secret agent.
 The opportunity arises when he is assigned, by mistake, the most important mission in the agency's history; stop the wicked plans of Mamá Osa and her evil organization.
 Tambo is helped by Jacinto Tortugo, an old turtle who is in charge of the technology lab in the agency and is one of Tambo's few friends.
 The couple journeys into the coolest and craziest adventure ever, which will lead them to faraway places where they'll face weird and dangerous foes.
 Our heroes will have to use their limited resources —in Tambo's case, his limited intelligence— to save the world from an icy extinction.